roboflow/cvevals/README.md

 1. Compare ground truth to a Roboflow model to benchmark and visualize model performance on images in bulk;
 2. Test different Grounding DINO prompts to see which one most effectively annotates a specified class in an image;
 3. Test different CLIP prompts to see which one most effectively classifies an image, and;
-4. Evaluate resuts of different confidence levels for active learning.
+4. Evaluate resuts of different confidence levels for active learning (coming soon).

 Performance is measured using an aggregate of the following metrics: